catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

 # Notes concerning the seiler_2024 conversion split by interface

+# Gdrive Data Changes (Need to be redone every time I download the data)
+- For consistency across groups, I renamed Opto Experiments/DMS Inhibitory/Group 1/Halo --> NpHr
+- PS/332.393 was missing the 07/28/2020 session but Lerner Lab provided a backup --> I copy/pasted the backup from the provided .txt file into the medpc file at the end

  ## Behavior
  For all medpc files,
  - MSN refers to the name of the code file used to produce this session